 The best wireless gaming mouse 2024

 The best wireless gaming mouse models do far more than keep your desk top clutter free.
 You'll find efficient batteries, bags of programmable buttons, and super speedy sensors among these highest quality pointers, and with the price of such tech dropping more and more, you don't have to break the bank.
-Whether you hate the feel of cable drag, or you're after the utopia of cable management systems, these cord-free rodents can be flexible and powerful tools.

 Finding the right wireless gaming mouse for you can be tricky, though.
 With brands like Razer, Corsair, Roccat, and SteelSeries releasing new models all the time, there's a lot of specs and marketing to sort through.
-We've done all that heavy lifting for you, after countless hours of testing the best gaming mouse models on the market we've gathered the best cordless pointers right here so that you can find the perfect fit for your setup.
+I've done all that heavy lifting for you, after countless hours of testing the best gaming mouse models on the market I've gathered the best cordless pointers.
+Right now, the best wireless gaming mouse is the Razer Viper V3 Pro, with a super speedy sensor and comfortable form factor putting it at the top of the range.

 Just below, you'll find all the best wireless gaming mice available right now, and plenty more information on making the right decision for you further down the page.
+You're shopping at the right time - Black Friday gaming deals will be dropping plenty of prices over the course of November.

 The quick list